How many data clusters are in the Galaxy data set? Bayesian cluster analysis in action: Prior specifications

 \citet{Fruehwirth-Schnatter+Malsiner-Walli+Gruen:2020} suggest to use an arbitrary sequence for the Dirichlet parameter $\gamma_K$ which might depend on the number of components $K$.
 They distinguish two special cases: the static MFM where $\gamma_K \equiv \gamma$ and the dynamic MFM where $\gamma_K = \alpha / K$. \citet{McCullagh+Yang:2008} already discussed these two special cases indicating that they are structurally different.
 While previous applications of the MFM focused on the static case, the Dirichlet process mixture model is included in the dynamic case.

-In the following we will consider the static as well as the dynamic MFM using in the static case $\gamma \in \{0.01, 1, 10\}$ and in the dynamic case $\alpha \in \{0.01, 1, 10\}$.
-Thus, additionally to the popular choice $\gamma \equiv 1$, we consider also a much smaller value of $\gamma$ and $\alpha$ as well as a much larger value.
-The much smaller values are expected to induce a sparse cluster solution with only very few data clusters and thus also achieve a certain independence of the specification of the prior on $K$.
-The much larger values are expected to induce cluster solutions with rather equally sized data clusters and also a stronger link between the number of data clusters and the number of components, which implies a larger influence of the prior on $K$ in this setting.
-We expect that the dynamic MFM leads to sparser solutions than the static MFM.
+In the following we will consider the static as well as the dynamic MFM, with $\gamma \in \{0.01, 1, 10\}$ in the static case and $\alpha \in \{0.01, 1, 10\}$ in the dynamic case.
+Thus, in addition to the popular choice $\gamma \equiv 1$, we consider also a much smaller value of $\gamma$ and $\alpha$ as well as a much larger value.
+The much smaller value is expected to induce a sparse cluster solution with only very few data clusters and thus also achieve a certain independence of the specification of the prior on $K$.
+The much larger value is expected to induce cluster solutions with rather equally sized data clusters and also a stronger link between the number of data clusters and the number of components, which implies a larger influence of the prior on $K$ in this setting.
+We expect that the dynamic MFM leads to sparser solutions than the static MFM given that $\gamma_K =\alpha/K$ is likely to assume small values for large $K$.